russtoku/uipa/README.md

 Clone this repo and change into the directory that the repo was cloned to.

-Start a PostgresQL docker container using:
+Start a PostgreSQL database and an Elasticsearch server in docker containers using:

-    docker compose -d
+    docker compose up -d

-After activating your Python 3.5 virtualenv, run:
+After activating your Python 3.8 virtualenv, run:

     pip install -r requirements.txt -e . --src=./src
     python manage.py migrate  --noinput
-    python manage.py createsuperuser
     python manage.py loaddata uipa_org/fixtures/*
     python manage.py runserver

+The admin user is created from a fixture file and its password is *testing*.

-Be sure to remember the password for the admin user you create so that you can log on to the admin interface at http://127.0.0.1:8000/uipa-admin/.
+Log on to the Admin site at http://127.0.0.1:8000/uipa-admin/.
 You can create or modify flatpages there.

 At this point, visit http://127.0.0.1:8000/ in your browser and you should see